bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/tracepoints-and-monitoring-the-bitcoin-network.md

 Speaker 1: 00:05:23

 I mean that works, right?
-Looking at the taproot activation, your mining pool observer picked up that some mining pools were not mining paid to Taproot transactions, even though it was active at that point.
+Looking at the Taproot activation, your mining pool observer picked up that some mining pools were not mining paid to Taproot transactions, even though it was active at that point.
-Yeah.
 And yeah, that definitely got seen.

 Speaker 0: 00:05:38